Business Risks

 (2) Overseas development

 The AMADA Group has responded to the globalization of its markets by developing production and sales bases overseas in North America, Europe, Asia and other regions.
-The ratio of overseas sales to total consolidated sales for the year ended March 31, 2022 was 59.4%.
+The ratio of overseas sales to total consolidated revenue for the year ended March 31, 2024 was 63.1%.
 As a result, there is a possibility that conflicts (wars, civil wars, coups d'état, etc.), acts of terrorism, fluctuations and changes in economic trends and the political and social environment, as well as unexpected changes to laws and regulations in countries where the Company does business or other factors could affect the Group’s operating results.

 (3) Price competition